-Very sophisticated modern techniques exist for general linearly constrained optimization problem (Nocedal and Wright, 1999; Fletcher, 1987), but the full generality of these is not required for simple bound constraints.
-Particularly for badly scaled problems such as the CSEM problem we address, naive ideas can easily break the ideal quadratic convergence of Newton-like algorithms, so some subtlety and care in implementation is required.
-We have implemented both the projected Newton technique line-search described by Bertsekas (1981) and Kelley (1987), and also a projected trust-region (Marquardt) method, adapted from Madsen et al. (2004), with ideas at least as old as Holt and Fletcher (1979).
-The implementation requires some care, so we make this available in Appendix D of Gunning (2010).
+For badly scaled problems such as the CSEM problem we address, naive ideas can easily induce slow convergence, so some subtlety and care in implementation is required.
+We have implemented both the projected Newton technique line-search described by Bertsekas (1982) and Kelley (1987), and also a projected trust-region (Marquardt) method, adapted from Madsen et al. (2004).
+The implementation requires some care, so we make this available in Appendix D.